Syed Javaid A. Kazi: Photography career

 He served as the official country representative for Pakistan at PSA, FIAP, and the Federation of Asian Photographic Art (FAPA).
 Kazi played a key role in helping Pakistan gain federation membership in international photography bodies and also supported the entry of Middle Eastern countries into these platforms.

 Kazi's photographs were showcased extensively both in Pakistan and abroad, with solo exhibitions held in countries such as Germany, South Korea, Romania, and Turkey.
 His work was also displayed at major Pakistani cultural institutions, including the Pakistan National Council of the Arts (PNCA) and Lok Virsa.

 "Sacred Companions", one of Kazi's long-term photographic projects, was a visual documentation of dervishes, fakirs, and devotees at Sufi shrines across Pakistan.
-The project was originally suggested by renowned German scholar of Islam Annemarie Schimmel, and after her passing, was completed under the guidance of Jürgen Wasim Frembgen, curator at the Museum Five Continents in Munich.
+The project was originally suggested by renowned German scholar of Islam Annemarie Schimmel, and after her death, was completed under the guidance of Jürgen Wasim Frembgen, curator at the Museum Five Continents in Munich.
 The work aimed to document the mysticism and spiritual devotion found in South Asian Islamic traditions, especially as manifested in shrine culture.
 Frembgen later praised the collection as "the first thorough documentation of its kind."

 A selection of 100 photographs from the project was exhibited at the Museum Five Continents in Munich in 2006, and later shown at the Goethe Art Institute in Karachi in 2007.
 Twenty images from the series formed the successful submission for Kazi's Fellowship with the RPS (FRPS) and were also part of his portfolio for the Master of Photography (MFIAP) distinction from FIAP.
 The collection was further exhibited by the Dubai Chapter of the RPS and at the Nuits Photographiques event in Morocco.

 Syed Javaid A. Kazi receiving the President of Pakistan's Pride of Performance award for his contributions to photographic art, 2006.